react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## Drawbacks

 There should be no breaking changes for users but the color implementation will be a bit more complicated than before.
+On iOS colors specified using existing methods will still use the same code paths and UIColor constructor.
+On Android colors specified using existing methods will still default to sRGB and only if DisplayP3 is specified will they be packed into a ColorLong.

 ## Alternatives